Agent-Sesame/03_getting_and_cleaning_data/README.md

 - Melt the subset data into a narrow long table following the tidy data principles as described by Hadley Wickham in his "Tidy Data" essay using the melt function.
-- Cleaned up variable names using the colnames function.
+- Clean up variable names using the colnames function.
 - Group data by activity, subject, measurement variable using group_by function.
 - Summarize the grouped data with the summarize function by unique activity,